 #5: Increase Conversion Rates

-Social media is great for capturing targeted leads for your business, but it doesn’t stop there.
+Another importance of social media in business is the fact that it is great for capturing targeted leads for your business, but it doesn’t stop there.
 Getting quality leads is only one part of the equation.
 The other part is converting those into sales.

 Can social media help you increase your conversion rates?
 Does it have the ‘x’ factor when it comes to giving you the ground to achieve more sales?